Matthewalvarado25/azure-network-protocols/README.md

 </p>
 <br />

-Initiate a nonstop ping from your Windows virtual machine to your Linux(Ubuntu) virtual machine by typing "-t" at the end of the ping (example. "ping 10.0.0.5 -t") and observe traffic
+Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM, type "-t" at the end of the ping (example. "ping 10.0.0.5 -t") and observe traffic

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>